 5. Referral Emails

-If you have engaged email readers, don’t miss out on getting them to be ambassadors for your brand.
+If you have engaged email readers, don’t miss getting them to be ambassadors for your brand.
 It’s as simple as sending a Referral Email out to subscribers who open a lot of your emails.

 There’s no pressure.
 Make it something that benefits the sender as well as the recipient — for even better results.
 Plus, this is the beginning of a loyalty program.